kiegroup/run-tests-with-build/run-tests-with-build-drools-parent/README.md

-# Kogito Runtimes Parent
+# Drools Parent

 ## Description
-This module serves as an invocation point for tests of kogito-runtimes repository.
+This module serves as an invocation point for tests of drools repository.

 ## Usage
 Project pom defines profiles that can invoke tests for a particular delivery option.